-- 1 During recording, press the REC SELECT CONTROL button on the front panel until RECOUT shows in the display.1 - 2 While RECOUT shows in the display, use the INPUT SELECTOR dial to select the source you want to record.
+- 1 During recording, press the REC SELECT CONTROL button on the front panel until RECOUT shows in the display. - 2 While RECOUT shows in the display, use the INPUT SELECTOR dial to select the source you want to record.

-The default, RECOUT SOURCE, records the source you're currently listening to (as in Making an audio or a video recording above).
+The default, RECOUT SOURCE, records the source you're currently listening to (as in Press RETURN to confirm and exit the menu. above).